 Freedom of travel has become an important financial asset for the HNW individual.
 For these global citizens, citizenship planning has become an essential component in their overall financial planning process.
 For the past 20 years, Henley & Partners have been the leaders in the investment migration industry, helping HNW individuals, organization and working closely with entire countries in establishing citizenship programs that benefit entire populations of individuals.
 We will be hosting a roundtable during Concordia Summit that will outline how acquiring a second citizenship has become an essential lifestyle solution for the HNW individual.

 Employment models are evolving.
 By 2020, half of U.S. workers will be classified as freelancers.
 However, 40% of freelance workers worry there are not structures in place that will permit them to retire at the same pace as more traditional employees with similar concerns regarding healthcare, unemployment insurance, paid leave, and other ‘”traditional” workers benefits.
 Globally, there is a call for a robust examination of how our basic social compact—the premise that if we work hard and do the right thing, we should all be able to get ahead—keeps pace with technological revolutions.
-This roundtable, hosted by Concordia Patron Member Postmates, complements a plenary session and explores cross-sector solutions towards stackable and portable benefits to address urgent needs in the future of work.
+This roundtable, hosted by Concordia Patron Member Postmates and moderated by Grant Schreiber, editor of Real Leaders, complements a plenary session and explores cross-sector solutions towards stackable and portable benefits to address urgent needs in the future of work.

 The United States has joined other nations in supporting calls for religious freedom and expression, particularly for minority populations.
 Pejorative attitudes toward the faith traditions of minority populations around the world have long been widespread, but the recent upsurge in politicized persecutions has been unprecedented.
 It is widely recognized that the private sector has significant role to play in addressing this issue and the roundtable explores ways how the private sector can contribute expertise, network, and resources to this effort.